 Now, on the front of the SB8200, you can find four LED indicators which show the status of the Power, Receive (green – DOCSIS 3.0 / blue – DOCSIS 3.1), Send (same as the Receive LED) and Online.
 The front of the Netgear CM1000 is also home to some status LEDs: Power (red indicates that the modem may overheat), Downstream, Upstream, Internet (blinking means that the device is synchronizing with the CMTS) and Ethernet (green – a 1000 Mbps connection / solid amber – a 10/100 Mbps connection).
 On the back of the CM1000 you can find all the required ports and buttons: a recessed Reset button, a LAN Gigabit Ethernet port, the coaxial cable connector, the Power button and the Power adapter input.

 The rear side of the SB8200 is slightly different since, while it features the expected recessed Reset button, the Coaxial cable connector and the Power port, it also features two Ethernet ports, each with two LEDs (amber signifies a 10/100 Mbps data connection and green indicates a GigE data connection).
-Right now, you won’t really be able to take advantage of the second Ethernet port, but, in the future, it has the potential of supporting link aggregation (which could mean speeds up to 2Gbps versus the maximum 1Gbps of the CM1000), it can also act as a failsafe system or connect two separate devices at the same time.
+Right now, you won’t really be able to take advantage of the second Ethernet port, but, in the future, it has the potential of supporting speeds up to 2Gbps versus the maximum 1Gbps of the CM1000 (using the link aggregation), it can also act as a failsafe system or connect two separate devices at the same time.

 Verdict: Usually, a networking product is defined more by its features, functionality or practicality and less about its design, but, in the consumer market, the external look of a device can be a key differentiating factor.
 Thankfully, both cable modems excel at this chapter and choosing the better looking one would be just a matter of taste.
-Furthermore, both routers have a good heat management, and all the necessary ports, buttons and indicators, but, since Arris SB8200 has a second Ethernet port, which opens up the possibility of link aggregation, it wins this round.
+Furthermore, both routers have a good heat management, and all the necessary ports, buttons and indicators, but, since Arris SB8200 has a second Ethernet port, which opens up the possibility of higher speeds from the ISP (via link aggregation), it wins this round.

 All this internal hardware coupled with the DOCSIS 3.1 technology can make anyone excited about the potential of any of the two modems, but, despite the promised ‘Download speeds up to 5Gbps*’ largely written on the box, the output of the SB8200’s Gigabit ports can only go up to 2Gbps combined (clarified in smaller fonts towards the bottom of the box).
 The usual user will not see a download speed greater than 1Gbps and the only way to actually reach 2Gbps is through link aggregation (something that may only become available for business owners).